Guide: Train a Reasoning Model

 Human curation feedback can add the nuance that makes a truly great model/product.
 Kiln offers a number of tools to make this easy:

-Use Kiln's collaboration system to anyone on your team to contribute to model quality with feedback, data generation and quality.
+Use Kiln's to anyone on your team to contribute to model quality with feedback, data generation and quality.
 Our UI is designed for anyone, and does not require command line or coding skills.